 4) Webbing shall be of flat tubular mountaineering webbing or equivalent with a minimum breaking load of 4,400 pounds.

-h) LIFE LINES AND HARNESSES
+h) Life Lines and Harnesses

 1) A safety harness and life line shall be used by all persons on the platform.